syl20bnr/spacemacs-elpa-mirror/stable-melpa/magit-popup-readme.txt

-This library implements a generic interface for toggling switches and setting options and then invoking an Emacs command which does something with these arguments.
+This package implements a generic interface for toggling switches and setting options and then invoking an Emacs command which does something with these arguments.
 The prototypical use is for the command to call an external process, passing on the arguments as